picamator/transfer-object/README.md

 ```

 ### Helper
-Attiotionally to the command `generate-transfer` it is possible to integrate TO generator to project using Helper,
+Attiotionally to the command `generate-transfer` it is possible to integrate TO generator to project using `HelperFacade`

 ```php
 \Picamator\TransferObject\Helper\HelperFacadeInterface
 ```

 There are two interface methods:
-1. `generateTransfers()`, basically the same as the command doing but without output to `stdout`
+1. `generateTransfers()`, works the same as a command but without output to `stdout`
-2. `generateDefinitions()`, generated Definition file based on json, e.g. some API response
+2. `generateDefinitions()`, generates Definition `YML` file based on `JSON`, e.g. some API response

 Configuration File
 ------------------
 Configuraration is an `YML` file includes namsepace, path to definitions and generated classes.

 ```yml